nicola-stroffolino-scuola/PCTO/Work Weeks/Second Week.md

 ## Day 3

++ Continued working on the Spring application.

+## Day 4

++ Continued working on the Spring application.

+## Day 5

-+ Continued working on the previous day activity.
++ Continued working on the Spring application.